South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 In addition to paying for nursing home care, South Carolina Medicaid offers the following programs relevant to the elderly that help them to live at home or in the community.

-1) South Carolina Community Choices Waiver – Provides assistance for elderly and disabled individuals who require a level of care consistent to that which is provided in a nursing home, but who wish to remain living in their own homes, adult foster care homes, or community residential care facilities.
-A variety of benefits are available, including home modifications, adult day health care, specialized medical equipment, and assistance with Activities of Daily Living (ADLs), such as bathing, mobility, and eating.
+1) South Carolina Community Choices Waiver – Provides assistance for elderly and disabled individuals who require a level of care consistent to that which is provided in a nursing home, but who wish to live in their own homes, adult foster care homes, or community residential care facilities.
+Benefits may include home modifications, adult day health care, specialized medical equipment, and assistance with Activities of Daily Living (ADLs), such as bathing, mobility, and eating.

-2) Healthy Connections Prime – Provides long-term care services at home and in the community for persons who are “dual eligible” (eligible and enrolled in both Medicaid and Medicare).
+2) Healthy Connections Prime – A managed care program that provides long-term care services at home and in the community for persons who are “dual eligible” (eligible and enrolled in both Medicaid and Medicare).

 3) Program of All-Inclusive Care for the Elderly (PACE) – The benefits of Medicaid, including long-term care services, and Medicare are combined into one program.
 Additional benefits, such as dental and eye care, may be available.